kubeflow/pipelines/README.md

 Consult the [Python SDK reference docs](https://kubeflow-pipelines.readthedocs.io/en/latest/) when writing pipelines using the Python SDK.

+Refer to [Versioning Policy](./docs/release/versioning-policy.md) and [Feature Stages](./docs/release/feature-status.md) documentation for how we manage versions and feature stages (Alpha, Beta, and Stable).

 ## Kubeflow Pipelines Community Meeting

 The meeting is happening every other Wed 10-11AM (PST)